HazmatPants/hpsoundpack/README.md

 - Launch - Vehicle trick music from Fortnite
 - game1 - Inflicted by ANG3LBLUE
 - game2-5 - from Casualities: Unknown by Orsoniks
+- game6-9 - from NTM: Space by JameH2